Home | Mystery and Nonfiction Author

 Read DANCE LIKE NOBODY'S WATCHING to learn how the mind-body connection, visualization, and many other "medicines" for the soul can work to alter the course of cancer.
 Turn your stress into strength; engage in activities that nourish your spirit.
 Embrace this philosophy and your fear of dying will simply melt away.
 And then when you kick up your heels and dance, you'll discover that you, too, can dance like nobody's watching.

 I’m proud to say that my book was featured on the nationally syndicated Dr. Laura Show.
-Radio talk show host, Dr. Laura Schlessinger, selected my book as her featured book of the week, praising it as “a fascinating, important book that will fuel the reader’s passion for life.”
+Radio talk show host Dr. Laura Schlessinger selected my book as her featured book of the week, praising it as “a fascinating, important book that will fuel the reader’s passion for life.”
 She also said the reader will learn “that the most important thing in life is to actually live it.”
-DANCE LIKE NOBODY’S WATCHING is currently listed on Dr. Laura’s website.

-The book retails for $13.95, which includes the delightful cover art drawn by my seven-year old granddaughter, Natalie Rosen.
+The book includes the delightful cover art drawn by granddaughter Natalie Rosen, who was seven years old at the time of publication.
 Natalie's mom, Ellen Rosen, helped Natalie to design the layout, making it perfect for this book.
 (My sincere thanks to both of them.)